 Application of Bloom’s Taxonomy

 Bloom’s taxonomy proves useful as a guide to design foundation and advanced courses as well.
 A foundation course may have academic content developed around lower-order cognitive levels.
-However, an advanced course on the other hand may focus on higher-order cognitive skills.
-Thus, Bloom’s taxonomy is useful in defining and developing academic exercises to focus on a particular cognitive skill level.
+An advanced course on the other hand may focus on higher-order cognitive skills.
+Thus, Blooms taxonomy is useful in defining and developing academic exercises to focus on a particular cognitive skill level.
 This, in turn, ensures that the learning outcomes are uniform and standardized across a spectrum of learners.

 Advanced Bloom’s Taxonomy

-The articles: Bloom’s Taxonomy at Vanderbilt Universitywebsite and Three Domains of Learning-Cognitive, Affective, Psychomotor at The Second Principle webpage provide a detailed comparison of the Original and Revised Bloom’s Taxonomy.
+The articles Bloom’s Taxonomy at the Vanderbilt Universitywebsite and Three Domains of Learning-Cognitive, Affective, Psychomotor at the The Second Principle webpage provide a detailed comparison of the Original and Revised Blooms Taxonomy.

 The discussion: What is the importance of Bloom’s Taxonomy for the assessment and the strategies of Cognitive Learning? at reserachgate.net.